 February 2 is the feast of the Presentation of the Lord Jesus in the Temple.
 It commemorates Simeon’s famous prophecy that Jesus would be a “light of revelation to the Gentiles.”
 It is also known as Candlemas since it is the day that candles are blessed for use throughout the Church year.

 To LISTEN to this post read by Dr. Italy, click on the play arrow on the left, directly below this paragraph.

 I recently led a group of pilgrims to Jerusalem.
 As we stood at the foot of the Temple Mount and remembered the Presentation of Jesus, several people had questions.
 There were questions about the redemption of the first-born son.
 About the rite of purification after childbirth.
 About how to put Matthew and Luke together in terms of chronology and geography—Bethlehem, the Temple in Jerusalem, the flight into Egypt, and the return to Nazareth.

 All these are very good questions.
 But they are not the questions that interest St. Luke.
-Neither then are they the focus of the Feast of the Presentation which has been observed in the Church with great solemnity at least since the fourth century.
+Neither are they the focus of the Feast of the Presentation, observed with great solemnity since the fourth century.